Mendelevium: Production and isolation

 Mendelevium can finally be separated from the other trivalent actinides using selective elution from a cation-exchange resin column, the eluant being ammonia α-HIB.< Using the gas-jet method often renders the first two steps unnecessary.

 Another possible way to separate the trivalent actinides is via solvent extraction chromatography using bis-(2-ethylhexyl) phosphoric acid (abbreviated as HDEHP) as the stationary organic phase and nitric acid as the mobile aqueous phase.
 The actinide elution sequence is reversed from that of the cation-exchange resin column, so that the heavier actinides elute later.
 The mendelevium separated by this method has the advantage of being free of organic complexing agent compared to the resin column; the disadvantage is that mendelevium then elutes very late in the elution sequence, after fermium.

 Another method to isolate mendelevium exploits the distinct elution properties of Md^{2+} from those of Es^{3+} and Fm^{3+}.
 The initial steps are the same as above, and employs HDEHP for extraction chromatography, but coprecipitates the mendelevium with terbium fluoride instead of lanthanum fluoride.
 Then, 50 mg of chromium is added to the mendelevium to reduce it to the +2 state in 0.1 M hydrochloric acid with zinc or mercury.
 The solvent extraction then proceeds, and while the trivalent and tetravalent lanthanides and actinides remain on the column, mendelevium(II) does not and stays in the hydrochloric acid.
 It is then reoxidized to the +3 state using hydrogen peroxide and then isolated by selective elution with 2 M hydrochloric acid (to remove impurities, including chromium) and finally 6 M hydrochloric acid (to remove the mendelevium).
 It is also possible to use a column of cationite and zinc amalgam, using 1 M hydrochloric acid as an eluant, to effect the reduction.
 Thermochromatographic chemical isolation could be achieved using the volatile mendelevium hexafluoroacetylacetonate: the analogous fermium compound is known and similar.

 Toxicity

 Though few people come in contact with mendelevium, the International Commission on Radiological Protection has set annual exposure limits for the most stable isotope.
 For mendelevium-258, the ingestion limit was set at 9×10^{5} becquerels (1 Bq = 1 decay per second).
 Given the half-life of this isotope, this is only 2.48 ng (nanograms).
-The inhalation limit is at 6000 Bq or 16.5 pg (picogram).
+The inhalation limit is at 6000 Bq or 16.5 pg (picograms).